metruzanca/SetupScript/readme.md

 Make my cli installable?
 Make my cli able to use anyone's setup repo files.

-Rust or Go instead of Bash for the main script if installable/downloadable?
+> Rust or Go instead of Bash for the main script if installable/downloadable?
+> <br>Maybe Python? (_Probably python..._)

 > (_linux, mac & wsl(similar to linux but minus a few things) maybe windows if i use choco or scoop_)

+- [ ] Per os build config that specifies load order e.g. brew on macos needs to be installed first.